-Fees payable for the audit of these regulatory Financial Statements were £18k to KPMG LLP (2017 : £16k payable to KPMG LLP).
-Fees payable to the Company's auditor in respect of services in relation to engagements performed as per the License were £15k to KPMG LLP (2017 : £14k payable to KPMG LLP).
+Fees payable for the audit of these regulatory financial statements were £18k to KPMG LLP (2018: £18k payable to KPMG LLP).
+Fees payable to the Company's auditor in respect of services in relation to engagements performed as per the License were £15k to KPMG LLP (2018: £15k).